kektris/kekaudio-artwork/README.md

-# kekaudio-artwork
+# KekAudio Artwork
-Add covers for tracks in KekAudio
+Add covers for tracks in [KekAudio](https://github.com/kektris/kekaudio)
+# How to install?
+We added example file, put it in your audio folder (ex. `/track/1`) and __change it__ as you like (edit path to audio file and cover, change name of track and more)